yorgath/orthogram/docs/ddf.rst

 groups
 ------

-The ``groups`` section may be used to attach attributes to connection groups.
+You can use the ``groups`` section to attach attributes to connection groups.
 Since connections in the same group may collapse on one another, it is usually desirable for all the connections in one group to share the same attributes.
 In the example that follows, all